mmonarch777/sql_piscine/README.md

 Day09 - Today you will see how to create and use functional blocks in Databases

-Rush00 - Today you will implementing a quick solution on SQL to achieve results of Traveling Salesman Problem
+Team00 - Today you will implementing a quick solution on SQL to achieve results of Traveling Salesman Problem

+Team01 - Today you will know what DWH is and how to create a first ETL process